EPCCed/eidf-docs/docs/access/project.md

 ## How to apply to use EIDF Services

-We welcome applications from Principle Investigtors who hold acdemic reserach grants and commerical customers.
+We welcome applications from Principal Investigtors who hold academic reserach grants and commercial customers.

 To apply for a project on EIDF, you must have funding secured or a means to pay